 Lycian salamander, Lykischer salamander, kleinasiatischer salamander, Luschan's salamander, Kollane pikksabalik, Salamandra de Licìa, Salamandre de Lycie, Mertensiella di Luschan, Luschani szalamandra, Egeïsche landsalamander, Okasalamanteri, Lykisk salam

-S. luschani helverseni: Only a few yellow spots on back, mainly concentrated middorsally.
+L. luschani helverseni (formerly Salamandra): Only a few yellow spots on back, mainly concentrated middorsally.
 Back otherwise dark brown.
 Flanks are yellow.
 Parotoids are dark or with some yellow.
 Legs and tail are brown or black.
 Venter translucent, showing the internal organs.
 The underside of the tail is orange-yellow, the throat is yellowish-pink.

 There is distinct sexual dimorphism in this genus.
 In contrast to females, the males possess a spike-shaped protuberance on the dorsal surface of the tail base and nuptial pads on the forelegs which are best developed during the breeding season(Boehme et al 1999).
 The protuberance is thought to have a function in predisposing the females' cloaca for uptake of the spermatophore (Sever et al. 1997) (also see "Life history").